sdmg15/Best-websites-a-programmer-should-visit/README.md

   * [LiveCoding.tv  ](https://www.livecoding.tv/)- screencast of people building application , websites , games ect.

 # What should a programmer know
-  * {Programmer Competency Matrix  ](http://sijinjoseph.com/programmer-competency-matrix/): article for knowing what our level as a programmer is.
+  * [Programmer Competency Matrix  ](http://sijinjoseph.com/programmer-competency-matrix/): article for knowing what our level as a programmer is.

 # Open source coding
   * [GitHub.com Build software better, together  ](https://github.com/): Place to showcase your project and collaborate with others.
 (Must know Git in order to use it effectively )